60th Annual Tax Conference

 Carroll D. Hurst and Gary D. LeClair

 Early-stage companies are fragile, with small management teams, limited financial resources and challenges to develop products and markets.
 This panel will focus on some of the myriad issues confronting early-stage companies, including a discussion of the different funding sources at various stages of a company's growth, strategies for seeking capital and consideration of the impact of projected valuations on the level of founders' equity dilution and the timing and amounts of equity raises, convertible notes as a possible alternative to equity, and considerations in negotiating the provisions of various contractual agreements with investors.
-A current "ear to the ground" assessment of the Virginia Venture Capital Marketplace, with an emphasis on structuring issues such as key cases, rulings and administrative pronouncements and what their likely impact will be for both clients and tax practioners.
+A current "ear to the ground" assessment of the Virginia Venture Capital Marketplace, with an emphasis on structuring issues such as choice of entity, equity incentive compensation, conversions of limited liability companies to corporations and debt vs. equity financings.

 1:15 p.m. – 1:30 p.m. - Refreshment Break